m-alikhizar/mkhizerali/README.md

 <h1 align="center">Hi 👋, I'm Khizer Ali</h1>
 <p align="center"> <img src="https://komarev.com/ghpvc/?username=mkhizerali" alt="mkhizerali" /> </p>
 <p align="center">
     I am a FullStask Engineer and Create Developer, with an interest in Full-stack development and AI, I am keen in learning bleeding edge technologies and increasing my expertise in them.
-I'm able to build a project from scratch and can build a hybrid application for iOS and Android, or even Desktop
+I'm able to build a project from scratch and can build a full fledged web app or even a hybrid application for both iOS and Android.
     App.</p>
 <br />